giuliodondi/Space-Shuttle-System-Expanded/README.md

 ## Other changes:

-**Split rudder**
+**Tail / Rudder (Experimental)**
-The rudder is now a functional split airbrake part, with two panel transforms that can be intependently controlled.
+I created a new part which is the assembly of the tail and the split rudder.
+This should now be a functional split airbrake part, with two panel transforms that can be intependently controlled.
-To achieve this I had to re-arrange the part transforms in Unity and also remvoe the Ferram configs, since only one can be put in a .cfg fiel at one time and it controls only one transform at a time.
+To achieve this I had to re-arrange the part transforms in Unity and also remove the Ferram configs for the control surface, since only one can be put in a .cfg file at one time and it controls only one transform at a time.
-The rudder uses two stock control surface modules now
+The rudder uses two stock control surface modules for now

+**Split rudder panel  (Experimental)**
+This is another new part, which is just one of the panels that make up the Shuttle rudder control surface.
+You can place manually two of these on the standard tail fin and control the mindependently as Ferram control ssurfaces.
+This is not as draggy as I'd like

 **Textures and part variants:**
 - custom ET textures
 - New SRB texture variants for booster and nosecone, added lighter Filament-Wound booster variant
 - Cabin texture reworked, ejection seat panels for Enterprise and old Columbia, custom tile patterns around the side hatch, unique tiles on the forward RCS block
+- Fictional Enterprise orbital version
-- New tail texture for Challenger
+- New tail texture for Challenger and Columbia SILTS pod
 - New elevon variant with original Columbia tile pattern
 - New normal maps for all part variants
 - OMS pod variant without black tiles
-- New "empty cockpit" cabin variant with only the IVA shell and no gauges, lighter on the FPS as I like to land IVA but have no use for the gauges
+- New "empty cockpit" variant with only the IVA shell and no gauges, lighter on the FPS as I like to land IVA but have no use for the gauges

 **Waterfall**
 - new effects for the SRBs, made a custom smoke-only Smokescreen config for the smoke column